 Years ago I worked alongside someone who embodied the word passion.
 ‘John’ worked at a private hospital in Nairobi, his job was to clean floors, serve patients meals and so on.
 His passion for serving people was so evident.
 His infectious smile and humour could have easily cured the patients.
 Thank you letters and cards from patients described his amazing personality and passion for his job.
 Eventually the employer noticed and promoted him to become one of the Hospital receptionists.

 Isn’t it sad how we often set aside our passion and pursue careers that often leave us dissatisfied and unfulfilled.
 Your passion will not only point you to your calling but it will also be your driving force.

 Many times we don’t feel ready to step out and do what we believe.
 We tell ourselves that the time is not right.
 I was not ready to step out and start writing in public.
-Starting this blog has come as a result of undertaking this journey.
-Now I meet people and they tell me how much my blog has touched their lives; this wouldn’t have happened if I chose to remain in the shadows.
+Starting this blog has come as a result of my journey to discover and fully live a purposeful life.
+Now I meet people and they tell me how much my writing is touching their lives – this wouldn’t have happened if I chose to remain in the shadows.

 I am finally grasping an important truth; that authenticity and passion are what sets apart those who fulfill their purpose and those who don’t.

 A masterpiece takes time be patient and keep working.